-Parents/Guardians will receive a \$100 referral credit for each family they refer who enrolls in Helena's Early Learning Playhouse AND pays first months tuition AND attends care.
-Be sure they let me know you referred them.
+Current families will receive a \$100 referral credit for each family they refer who enrolls in Helena's Early Learning Playhouse AND pays first months tuition AND attends care for a full month.
+Be sure they let me know you referred them when they fill out the prospective forms.